Bobby Randell Wilcoxson: Arrested

 In February, 1962, Curry was arrested by the FBI.
 The FBI listed Wilcoxson on its famous "Most Wanted List" on February 23, 1962, and added Nussbaum on April 3, 1962.
 In pursuit of the bandits, the FBI circulated over 1 million "wanted" posters and interviewed over 9,000 people in New York state alone.
 The G-Men declared the robbers dangerous, armed with hand-grenades and 25 submachine guns.
 "They will not hesitate to open fire," warned the posters.
 When rumors placed the robbers in Canada and The United Kingdom, the Royal Canadian Mounted Police and the Bobbies of Scotland Yard joined the manhunt.
-Over 600 FBI agents searched worldwide for Nussbaum, Wilcoxson and Wilcoxson’s 19-year-old "paramour," Jacqueline Ruth Rose of Paoli, Indiana and Delray Beach, Florida.
+Over 600 FBI agents searched worldwide for Nussbaum, Wilcoxson and Wilcoxson's 19-year-old "paramour," Jacqueline Ruth Rose of Paoli, Indiana and Delray Beach, Florida.
 Nussbaum was captured by the FBI after a high-speed car chase through Buffalo on November 4, 1962.
 Mid morning on November 10, 1962, Wilcoxson and Rose came out of their rented home in Baltimore, Maryland, where they encountered a swarm of 30 FBI agents.

-Death sentence
+Subsequent criminal history

 To avoid a death sentence, Wilcoxson pleaded guilty to eight bank robberies and the murder of Kraus.
 He was sentenced to life in prison in April, 1964 with eligibility for parole in 1979.
 Wilcoxson went to the United States Penitentiary in Atlanta, Georgia on March 3, 1964.
 On July 11, 1980, he was transferred to the United States Penitentiary in Leavenworth, Kansas.

 Wilcoxson was paroled to Chattanooga, Tennessee in early 1982.
 His freedom was short lived.
 On October 23, 1982, Robert Mosher, a chemical engineer of the Dupont Corporation, was murdered.
-A piece of plastic tarp and 10 inches (25cm) of a mop handle were shoved down his throat.
+A piece of plastic tarp and 10 inches (25 cm) of a mop handle were shoved down his throat.
 Wilcoxson was indicted for the homicide on December 19, 1985.
 He was convicted on November 1, 1986, in the Hamilton County Tennessee Criminal Court of first degree murder for killing Robert Mosher.
-Mosher’s wife, Evelyn, allegedly hired Wilcoxson to murder her husband so she could collect life insurance benefits of $209,000.
+Mosher's wife, Evelyn, allegedly hired Wilcoxson to murder her husband so she could collect life insurance benefits of $209,000.
 Evelyn Mosher never paid Wilcoxson.
 She was convicted for contracting the murder of her husband and received a life sentence.
 Wilcoxson was sentenced to death by electrocution on February 13, 1987.
 In 1999, his death sentence was reversed on appeal for ineffective legal representation.